ASZM101/playwright-scrapers/README.md

 - [Scholarship Finder](https://github.com/aszm101/playwright-scrapers?tab=readme-ov-file#scholarship-finder)

-## College Searcher

-Explore **colleges** on [Going Merry](https://goingmerry.com) (a free platform with an extensive database of scholarships and colleges) by using the `college_searcher.py` script to:

-1. Log in to your account on Going Merry

-2. Apply search parameters to filter the results

-3. Scrape college details, storing the data in a CSV file

 ### Technical Requirements

-Before running this program, ensure you have the following installed:
+Before running any of these programs, ensure you have the following installed:

 - Python 3.x